 The temporomandibular joint is a pain in the jaw joint that can cause various medical issues.
 The joints connect the lower jaw which is called mandible to the temporal bone of the skull present in front of the ear.
 According to the latest research of National Institute of Dental and Craniofacial, TMJ syndrome has still affected about 10 million Americans.
 A TMJ disorder is most common in women as compared to men.

-If you’re suffering in TMJ disorder, consult with Dr. Tran who is best TMJ specialist in San Diego.
+If you’re suffering in TMJ disorder, consult with Dr. Tran who is the best TMJ specialist.
 In this article, we gonna tell you some therapies that will give you immediate relief from this pain.
 But first, we will discuss symptoms and causes of TMJ syndrome so you can better understand about it.